Frugga Nature Reserve

-The Frugga Nature Reserve (Frugga naturreservat) is located in the municipality of Bø in Nordland county, Norway.
+The Frugga Nature Reserve (Frugga naturreservat) is located in Bø Municipality in Nordland county, Norway.

 The nature reserve lies north of the Nykvåg/Nykan and Nyke/Tussen nature reserves, and covers an area of 102.5 ha, of which 75.2 ha is sea.
 It includes the small island of Frugga and many small skerries.
 The area is protected in order to safeguard an Atlantic puffin nesting area.
 The nature reserve was established on December 6, 2002.